top of page

 To echo the words of our brilliant MC Tim Hempstead, our Pub Talks would not be possible without the extremely talented and generous volunteers who gift their time to share knowledge with us and provide set up, including Tim himself.

-Since beginning in early 2022, the monthly Magnetic Island Pub Talks have been a roaring success.
-Each month the Talks are held in a different pub or bar around Magnetic Island with scientists and professionals speaking about anything from shipwrecks to stingrays, or koalas and cephalopods.
-Usually on the last Thursday of the month, visit the Our World Heritage Island Facebook page for the next Pub Talk info.
+In early 2022 to the end of 2023, the monthly Magnetic Island Pub Talks were a roaring success.
+Each month the Talks were held in a different pub or bar around Magnetic Island with scientists and professionals speaking about anything from shipwrecks to stingrays, or koalas and cephalopods.

 MICDA-website-round-pics_OWHI2.png